OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ![](./fig/delete_resilience.png)

-## Remove Subgoals from a Goal
+## Remove Sub-goals from a Supra-goal

-If you decide that a goal that has subgoals (eg. BD, LE, FP) should be assessed as an individual goal due to data limitation or other reasons, you can remove the subgoals.
-We will use BD as an example to illustrate how.
+Sometimes a _supra-goal_ (ie. BD, LE, and FP), or a goal that has _sub-goals_, can be assessed as an individual goal by removing the sub-goals.
+For example, if the biodiversity in your area can be represented well with only species and not habitats, it is possible to only assess species (ie. only the SPP subgoal and not the HAB subgoal).
+But this would then make the BD goal only have one subgoal (SPP).
+It is better to remove that subgoal and make it clear that BD is the biodiversity goal for species.

-BD is a supra-goal because it has sub-goals.
-Here we are deleting a subgoal and make a supra-goal into a goal.
+Here we will use BD as an example to illustrate how you can delete the subgoals and make a supra-goal into a goal.

 `ohicore` pulls information from several files and scripts to combine scores from subgoals to calculate overall goal scores.
 The process of removing subgoals thus involves removing subgoal information from all these files: